-Smores cookie cups are baked in a mini muffin pan.
-Graham cracker cookie base, with a toasted marshmallow, and a piece of gooey chocolate on top!
-Now you can enjoy campfire toasty s’mores all year round for dessert.
+S'mores Cookie Cups are baked in a mini muffin pan with graham cracker cookie base, a toasted marshmallow, and a piece of gooey milk chocolate on top!
+Everything you love about classic s'mores but with the mess and fire.

-These delicious little s’mores bites have been a hit on the blog ever since they were posted.
+These delicious little s'mores cookie cups have been a hit on the blog ever since they were posted.

 It's no wonder too!
 Everything you love about s'mores but in a miniature cookie cup with a graham cracker cookie base, toasted marshmallow, and melted milk chocolate.